padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ### 3. Build LSTM model

-To run Python, you must have Python 3.10 installed along with the required modules showin in the [`requirements.txt`](apps/ml_lstm/src/main/python/requirements.txt) file.
+To run Python, you must have Python 3.10 installed along with the required modules shown in the [`requirements.txt`](apps/ml_lstm/src/main/python/requirements.txt) file.
 The Python package versions used to test this bundle is listed in the [`requirements-versions.txt`](apps/ml_lstm/src/main/python/requirements-versions.txt) file.
 In addition to the required modules, `PYTHONPATH` must include this bundle's Python source directory.
-It is automatically set when you ran the `build_app` script in the [Build Steps](#build-steps) section, but if you are running from a new terminal then you can set it as follows.
+It is automatically set when you run the `build_app` script in the [Build Steps](#build-steps) section, but if you are running from a new terminal then you can set it as follows.

 ![Terminal](images/terminal.png) Terminal 1, Terminal 2, Terminal 3